ninaglss15/holbertonschool-simple_shell/README.md

        - Interactive mode: Displays a prompt and waits for user input.

        - Non-interactive mode: Reads commands from a file or standard input.
-NAME
-       simple_shell - simple UNIX command interpreter

-SYNOPSIS
-       ./hsh

-DESCRIPTION
-       A  minimal shell written in C. It reads user input, parses it, and executes commands using the PATH.
-It supports both interactive and non-interactive modes.

-BUILTINS
-       exit   Exit the shell.
-If called with an optional numeric argument, it returns that  value as the exit status.

-       env    Display the current environment variables.

-USAGE
-       The shell supports:

-       - Interactive mode: Displays a prompt and waits for user input.

-       - Non-interactive mode: Reads commands from a file or standard input.

-EXAMPLES
-       Interactive mode:
-       $ ./simple_shell
-       #cisfun$ ls -l
-       total 8
-       -rw-r--r-- 1 user user 1234 Apr 24 2025 file1
-       -rw-r--r-- 1 user user 5678 Apr 24 2025 file2
-       #cisfun$ exit
-       $

-       Non-interactive mode:
-       $ echo "ls -l" | ./simple_shell
-       total 8
-       -rw-r--r-- 1 user user 1234 Apr 24 2025 file1
-       -rw-r--r-- 1 user user 5678 Apr 24 2025 file2
-       $

-RETURN VALUE
-       simple_shell returns 0 on success, or an error code if a failure occurs.

-BUGS
-       No known bugs at this time.

-AUTHOR
-       Ninaglss and Mylliah

-1.0                                       21 avril 2025                           SIMPLE_SHELL(1)

 EXAMPLES
        Interactive mode: